nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxa344/driver_examples/ctimer/simple_match_interrupt/example_board_readme.md

 This example uses interrupt to change the match period.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can see the red led and blue led will blinking alternating frequently and then return to the original status.
+You can see the red led and green led will blinking alternating frequently and then return to the original status.